Car Finance Explained: Personal Loan vs PCP vs HP – Which Is Cheapest in 2026?

 Dealer PCP8.9%£180 + balloon~£2,200£14,200 (if balloon paid)

-A personal loan at 5.8% saves £1,968 in interest compared to dealer HP at 12.9% over 4 years.
-Before accepting any dealer’s finance offer, use our loan calculator to check what a personal loan would cost — then negotiate or switch accordingly.
+Based on a £12,000 used car over 4 years.
+A personal loan at 5.8% saves £1,968 in interest compared to dealer HP at 12.9%.
+Before accepting any dealer’s finance offer, use our loan calculator to compare.

 Understanding PCP Finance

 PCP (Personal Contract Purchase) is the most popular car finance option in the UK.
-You pay lower monthly instalments because you’re only financing the depreciation of the car — not its full value.
-At the end of the contract (typically 3 years) you have three options:
+You pay lower monthly instalments because you’re only financing the car’s depreciation — not its full value.
+At the end (typically 3 years) you can: return the car, pay the balloon payment to own it, or part-exchange and use any equity as a deposit on your next car.

 Understanding HP Finance

-HP (Hire Purchase) is simpler than PCP — you pay fixed monthly instalments over an agreed term and own the car outright when the final payment is made.
-There’s no balloon payment and no mileage restrictions.
-Monthly payments are higher than PCP because you’re paying off the full value of the car, but you own it at the end without any further decisions required.
+HP (Hire Purchase) means fixed monthly instalments over an agreed term — you own the car outright when the final payment is made.
+No balloon payment, no mileage restrictions.
+Monthly payments are higher than PCP because you’re paying off the full value of the car.

 Car Finance FAQ